gitlabhq/gitlabhq/doc/ci/yaml/README.md

 Introduced in GitLab Runner v0.5.0.

 GitLab CI allows you to add variables to `.gitlab-ci.yml` that are set in the build environment.
-The variables are stored in the git repository and are meant to store non-sensitive project configuration, for example:
+The variables are stored in the Git repository and are meant to store non-sensitive project configuration, for example:

 ```yaml